 Students who are suspended from financial aid at Windward CC may appeal their suspension if they have experienced mitigating circumstances that prevented them from meeting the minimum satisfactory academic progress standards.
-A Satisfactory Academic Progress Appeal Form (available at or from the Financial Aid Office) must be submitted to the Financial Aid Office explaining the specific reasons which contributed to the student's lack of progress (accident, illness, death of an immediate family member, etc.) and the measures being taken to ensure future satisfactory academic progress.
+A Satisfactory Academic Progress Appeal Form (available at the Financial Aid Office) must be submitted to the Financial Aid Office explaining the specific reasons which contributed to the student's lack of progress (accident, illness, death of immediate family member, etc.) and the measures being taken to ensure future satisfactory academic progress.
 An appointment must be scheduled with the Windward CC Financial Aid Office to complete and file a satisfactory academic progress appeal.

-The Financial Aid Office will review the appeal to determine whether or not the appeal is approved, and if approved, the student will be placed on financial aid probation and help to form an academic plan with the student that is necessary for continued aid eligibility.
+The Financial Aid Office will review the appeal to determine whether or not the student will be placed on financial aid probation and help to form an academic plan with the student that is necessary for continued aid eligibility.
 Students will be notified in writing of their appeal status.